EFWBA Home

 CEO, Sid Richardson Foundation

-Preston Murdoch Geren, III, known as Pete Geren, is an attorney and politician who served as the 20th United States Secretary of the Army from July 16, 2007, to September 16, 2009.
+After working as an attorney and then an aide to U.S. Senator Lloyd Bentsen of Texas, Geren served for four terms in the United States House of Representatives from Texas' 12th Congressional District from 1989 until 1997.
 He is a Democratic former member of the United States House of Representatives from Texas's 12th congressional district.
-He is the current president of the Sid W. Richardson Foundation in Fort Worth, Texas, and later chaired of the Institute for Defense Analyses in Alexandria, Virginia.
+He later chaired of the Institute for Defense Analyses in Alexandria, Virginia.

 Geren joined the Department of Defense in September 2001 to serve as Special Assistant to the Defense Secretary with responsibilities in the areas of inter-agency initiatives, legislative affairs and special projects.